-Because the symptoms of agoraphobia can be so difficult to deal with, many sufferers feel the need to numb them or push them down.
-This is easier said than done, but drugs and alcohol can have that effect and can make the individual feel more in control of the situation, the loss of which is a major contributing factor in anxiety attacks.
-While substances can make the user feel more social and better able to maneuver in those situations, it’s only a temporary effect, and can actually lead to a heightened sense of anxiety down the road.
+Because the symptoms of agoraphobia can be difficult to deal with, many sufferers feel the need to numb themselves.
+This is easier said than done.
+Drugs and alcohol can have that effect and can make the individual feel more in control of the situation.
+The consequences of which is a major contributing factor in anxiety attacks.
+While substances can make the user feel more comfortable and better able to maneuver in social situations, it’s only a temporary fix.
+This method of coping can actually lead to a heightened sense of anxiety down the road.

 Individuals who are living with agoraphobia often also suffer from depression, as it can be difficult to live what they see as a “normal” life due to their symptoms.
 Being unable to go out and interact with others can take a toll; some people are even confined to their homes for great lengths of time.
-Others can only feel comfortable going out if they are with a trusted friend, and will designate a specific person to be their companion because they feel safe and comfortable with them.
-This can lead to feelings of guilt and can cause the individual to feel like a burden, which can lead to sadness and depression.
+Others only feel comfortable going out if they are with a trusted friend.
+Or they will designate a specific person to be their companion because they feel safe and comfortable with them.
+This can lead to feelings of guilt and cause the individual to feel like a burden, which can eventually result in depression.

 Individuals who live with agoraphobia sometimes also suffer from suicidal thoughts, especially if they are battling depression or have PTSD.
-They may feel as though there is no way out of what they’re feeling, or they may feel like they are a burden to their loved ones.
-In some cases, they may feel that they have no one to support them because of a lack of understanding regarding their condition.
+They may feel as though there is no way out of what they’re feeling, or they may feel like a burden to their loved ones.
+In some cases, they may feel that they have no support because a lack of understanding for their condition.

-There are many ways to treat these disorders, including therapy, counseling (to take a look at the underlying reasons for agoraphobia), support groups, and medication.
-Cognitive Behavioral Therapy (CBT) has also been very effective in treating agoraphobia, as it focuses on helping the individual find ways to cope with their feelings in the moment rather than worrying about the past or future.
-This way, they can find the best ways to become more social and return to places that once gave them anxiety.
+There are many ways to treat these disorders, including therapy, counseling, support groups, and medication.
+Cognitive Behavioral Therapy (CBT) has also been very effective in treating agoraphobia.
+CBT focuses on helping the individual find ways to cope with their feelings rather than worrying about the past or future.
+This way, they can find ways to become more social and return to places that once gave them anxiety.

-If you or a loved one is suffering from agoraphobia, take action now to get help.
+If you or a loved one is suffering from agoraphobia, take the first steps to get help and contact us today.